Bakobiibizo/Vocalized/README.md

-# Hex - Text to Speech Module
+# Vocalized - Text to Speech Module

 This is a simple api endpoint to communicate with the eleven labs api to generate speech from text.
 Run the server to setup the endpoint and ping it with your `text` and `voice_id` to generate and automatically play the audio.